clojure-lsp/clojure-lsp-intellij/docs/features.md

 # Features

-This plugin relies on clojure-lsp features, so most work is done there, for more detailed information about all clojure-lsp features, check the [server documentation](https://clojure-lsp.io/features/).
+This plugin relies on clojure-lsp features and lsp4ij, so most work is done there, for more detailed information about all clojure-lsp features, check the [server documentation](https://clojure-lsp.io/features/).

 ### Find a function/var definition